 - Conducted a deep dive into the analytics and brand immersion through market research

-- Brand identity development (based on State guidelines not previously adhered to)
+- Brand identity design (based on State guidelines)

 - Web analytics and Google Data Studio implementation and unification of data into a tailored dashboard to measure metrics like Vocational Skills Training (VST) requests system-wide.